-First-year students often arrive on campus with some preconceived notions of what the “perfect” college experience looks like.
-This could translate into the idea that they should already know what they want to major in, that they will have found their best friends for life in the first week or two of school, and they expect to have a college experience that is without significant challenges.
-College is supposed to be fun, right?
+First-year students often arrive on campus with romantic notions of what the “perfect” college experience looks like: they will quickly decide what they want to major in, they will have found their best friends for life the first week, and they expect to have a college experience that is 90% fun and 10% struggle.
+Which is not at all realistic.

-In the initial weeks and months on campus, new students often find themselves confused and unsettled as their college experience is different than what they expected.
+In the first semester, new students often find themselves unsettled: their college experience is different than what they expected.
 This may be hard to relate to as a parent or family member: if you have gone to college yourself, you may not remember any struggles you had at the beginning – your memories may be primarily about the end of college, reflecting on four years of all the good times you had.
 But your students may feel like their classmates or friends at other schools are having the perfect college experience, and ‘something must be wrong with me because I feel lonely, or anxious, or like I don’t fit in,’ etc. This is normal and to be expected.

 So if your Deac still hasn’t found what they are looking for, what should you do?

 Encourage your Deac to take advantage of the activities offered every day, including weekends.
-There are a bunch of activities to choose from each week, and students can find events on The Link.
-Students can also make friends through their residence hall, classes, and student organizations.
+There are a bunch of activities to choose from each week, and students can find events on The Link or in the Next Week at Wake: Student Edition email we send them each Friday afternoon.
+Students can also make friends through their residence hall, classes, events with Faculty Fellows, and in student organizations.

 If your Deac still needs some help finding their place, encourage them to try the Office of Student Engagement – students can fill out an interest matcher and then make an appointment to talk with one of their Engagement Consultants about how to get involved in campus activities.
 This process can help your Deac connect to opportunities on campus, whether they are looking for the perfect student organization, find more friends, etc. This office’s motto is “Helping every Deacon find their place.”